CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 `nv-wjh-cli poll --data drops –output-type pcap --channels <channel-name>,<channel-name> --no-metadata`

-- `--data` is either `drops` or `aggregates`. `drops` shows information about dropped packets aggregated by the reason for the drop.
-This command also shows the number of times the dropped packet occurs. `aggregates` shows information for the channels you specify.
+- `--data` is either `drops`, `aggregates`, or `l1`. `drops` shows individual drops for each packet. `aggregates` shows aggregated drops. `l1` shows layer 1 port-state aggregates (only valid for channels with layer 1 in their trigger list).
 - `--output-type` is either `table`, `json`, or `pcap` (for data drops).
-- `--channels` is a comma-separated list of the channels to exclude.
-If you do not provide the `--channels` option, all configured channels are included.
+- `--channels` is a comma-separated list of the channels to show.
+If you do not provide the `--channels` option, the command shows all configured channels.
 - `--no-metadata` writes PCAP output without embedded metadata.
 This option is only valid with `--data drops` and `--output-type=pcap`.

 The following example shows that packets drop five times because the source MAC address equals the destination MAC address: